Riverag0011/ADS501-Foundations-of-Data-Science-and-Data-Ethics/README.md

-# ADS501
+# ADS501 Foundations of Data Science and Data Ethics

-Simple coding assignments
+This repository consist of previous work: Assignments and Learning Materials.